DeepUI-Android-Bug-Detection/Findings/README.md

    - Capture screenshots from the app's UI through test case execution.
    - Use advanced models like **YOLOv8** for widget detection, **PaddleOCR** for text extraction, and **CLIP** for contextual understanding of UI components.
    - Convert UI data into natural language descriptions.

+2. **GPT-4 Detection**
+   - Feed the generated textual representation into GPT-4.

 This repository contains the code, datasets, and resources for the research paper "Combining Multi-Modal UI Understanding with LLMs for Android Non-Crash Bug Detection".
 The proposed method is used to detect on-crash bugs in Android applications.